defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 # Start Kubectl port-forward services in the background and save their PIDs
 # Expose the backends at different ports to prevent localhost conflict
+# Make sure to change the config.yaml in the api source directory
 uds zarf tools kubectl port-forward svc/text-embeddings-model -n leapfrogai 50052:50051 & PID1=$!
 uds zarf tools kubectl port-forward svc/llama-cpp-python-model -n leapfrogai 50051:50051 &